-The Senses are so closely connected with the brain, that I shall next notice them.
-It is well known that the general sense of touch is very much blunted by intoxication, since the drunkard often receives violent injuries from blows or falls, without appearing to be conscious of the fact; and is even known wantonly to injure himself.
-Solomon alludes to this effect of intoxication, when he makes the victim of intoxication to say, "They have stricken me, and I was not sick; they have beaten me, and casion, when going into the senate to perform their duty to their constituents and their country, were so far under the influence of intoxicating drink, as to fancy that they saw two Speakers.
+The SENSES are so closely connected with the brain, that I shall next notice them.
+It is well known that the general sense of touch is very much blunted by intoxication; since the drunkard often receives violent injuries from blows or falls, without appearing to be conscious of the fact; and is even known wantonly to injure himself.
+Solomon alludes to this effect of intoxication, when he makes the victim of intoxication to say, "They have stricken me, and I was not sick: they have beaten me, and I felt it not."

+The immediate effect of a large quantity of spirits upon the eye-sight, in producing disturbed vision, is well known.
+I need adduce no other examples than those of two distinguished statesmen, almost of our own day, who, on one occasion, when going in to the senate to perform their duty to their constituents and their country, were so far under the influence of intoxicating drink, that the one could not see the Speaker, whilst the other saw two Speakers.
 The continued use of spirits tends to produce inflammation of the eyes, cataract, and a dim and distant sight, characteristic of decrepitude.
-The delicacy of TASTE is very materially altered: but SMELL and HEARING are much less strikingly so, although they can hardly be supposed wholly to escape.
-The NERVES, throughout the body generally, are very much weakened; they suffer more easily and more severely from any causes likely to shake them, and convey imperfectly and irregularly to the various muscles the impulse of the will: hence, the shaking hand, and tremulous step.
+The delicacy of TASTE is very materially altered : but SMELL and HEARING are much less strikingly so, although they can hardly be supposed wholly to escape.
+The NERVES, throughout the body generally, are very much weakened: they suffer more easily and more severely from any causes likely to shake them, and convey imperfectly and irregularly to the various muscles the impulse of the will : hence the shaking hand, and tremulous step.
 Sometimes one leg is much more affected than the other, in consequence of a paralytic affection having been produced.
-This symptom has sometimes been called the brandyleg.
+This symptom has sometimes been called the brandy-leg.
 The shaking of the hand is often such as to interfere with the use of the pen, the brush, the graver, or any instrument requiring delicacy of touch.
 As a fresh dose of spirits tends for a time to remove this unpleasant effect, an increasingly pernicious habit is easily induced, and has proved the cause of ruin to many excellent artists.
-When the injurious influence of spirits has been long continued, not only some, or all of the local effects which I have described are produced, but the entire system becomes enfecbled and diseased.
-In different parts of the body, portions of cellular membrane, or that loose flesh which unites the different parts together, lose their vitality, producing sloughs of various sizes, which, before they can be thrown off and separated, excite great heat, pain, and inflammation, in the adjoining living parts.
+When the injurious influence of spirits has been long continued, not only some, or all of the local effects which I have described, are produced, but the entire system becomes enfeebled and diseased.
+In different parts of the body, portions of cellular membrane, or that loose flesh which unites the different parts together, lose their vitality, producing sloughs of various sizes; which, before they can be thrown off and separated, excite great heat, pain, and inflammation, in the adjoining living parts.
 These are called carbuncles, and occasionally prove fatal.